 The security of your building, and the safety of the people who use it will be one of your main concerns.

-Insurance company are often the best source of advice.
+Insurance companies are often the best source of advice.
 The main ones insuring church buildings include:

-Your church building is there to be used and getting the balance right between keeping it open and accessible and protecting it against crime and anti-social behaviour and crime can be difficult.
+Your church building is there to be used and getting the balance right between keeping it open and accessible, and protecting it against crime and anti-social behaviour, can be difficult.
 Securing your church does not have to mean bolting the doors.
 It should be possible to secure the building whilst still keeping your door open to worshippers, local people and visitors.

 Day to day